waggle-sensor/waggle/docs/integrating-sensors.md

 ### Node Plugin

 The node side plugin is responsible getting data from the sensor and forwarding it to the cloud.
-To simplify this process, we've provided a Python module.
+To simplify this process, we'll assume that you'll be using the pywaggle module we've provided at: https://github.com/waggle-sensor/pywaggle

 ```
 import waggle.pipeline